engtuncay/engtuncay.github.io/web-css/css-intro-02-Color.md

 ![](./img/bg-repeat1.jpg)

-If the image above is repeated only horizontally (background-repeat: repeat-x;), the background will look better:
+If the image above is repeated only horizontally, the background will look better:

 Example